Samuel Provoost

-Samuel Provoost (March 11, 1742 – September 6, 1815) was an American clergyman.
-He was the first chaplain of the United States Senate and the first bishop of the Episcopal Diocese of New York, as well as the third Presiding Bishop of the Episcopal Church, USA.
-He was consecrated as bishop of New York in 1787 with Bishop William White.
+Samuel Provoost (March 11, 1742 – September 6, 1815) was an American academic and Anglican minister.
+He was the first chaplain of the United States Senate and the first bishop of the Episcopal Diocese of New York, as well as the third presiding bishop consecrated for the Episcopal Church of the United States.
+He was consecrated as bishop of New York in 1787 along with William White, bishop of Pennsylvania.
 He was the first Episcopal bishop of Dutch and Huguenot ancestry.